BS Family and Human Development

 A current ASU student has no additional requirements for changing majors.

-A bachelor's degree in family and human development prepares students for a rewarding career in child and family advocacy, education and social services or for graduate work in counseling, research and applied fields.
+A bachelor's degree in family and human development prepares students for a rewarding career in:

-This program provides excellent preparation for future graduate work in:
+This program also provides excellent preparation for future graduate work in:

 - health-related professions